 But those thin strands are also what makes a these locks inherently insecure.
 Because they can be cut very easily with cable cutters of bolt croppers.
 These tools simply chew through the cables one by one.

 A bit like cutting hair with scissors!

 Thicker cable locks may seem more secure.
-But the truth is: thicker cable locks are mostly just thicker plastic casing!
+But the truth is: thicker locks are mostly just thicker plastic casing!
 Inside there won't be much more steel.

 Can I use a cable lock as secondary security?

 The most important thing is not to use one of these locks as your primary means of security.
 And by "primary security", I mean the lock that secures your bike frame to an immovable object in the street (or at home).